 Planting Healthy Seeds in the New Year

 Each plant requires slightly different nutrients and environments and each has different rhythms of growth and dormancy.
 So what happens to our plant if we skip a step or a crucial ingredient?
-If you water the plant once and never again, or if you flood your plant by over-watering, your plant will fail to thrive.
+If we water our plant once and never again or if we flood it by over-watering, it will fail to thrive.
 Consistency and balance are our flower’s only hope for surviving and thriving.

 How long can a flower go without water?
 Try not to stray from your plan for much longer than that.